Support Us

 Radio DMC

-Music has been another hot topic for members and the public and we have been growing a Music strand since The Stove began through our Dumfries Music Conference – since 100 High Street has been open this has continued to blossom through partnerships with other local music groups, such as Small Town Sounds, Music Plus and Electric Fields.
-These partnerships have led to great gigs showcasing local talent such as Rudi Zygadlo, MØGEN and Mark Lyken.
-You can even learn guitar at The Stove now with guitar teacher David Bass.
+Music has been another hot topic for members and the public, and we have been developing a music strand since The Stove began through our Dumfries Music Conference.
+Since 100 High Street opened, this has continued to grow through partnerships with local music groups such as Small Town Sounds, Music Plus, and Electric Fields.
+These collaborations have led to fantastic gigs showcasing local talent, including Rudi Zygadlo, MØGEN, and Mark Lyken.
+You can even learn guitar at The Stove now with lessons from guitar teacher David Bass.

-• Partnerships with the Crichton Campus – exciting news on that next February
+• Partnerships with the Crichton Campus – exciting news to come on this in February.

-• Fast Public Broadband – big up to Ailsa for making The Stove the first business with fibre-optic broadband in the town centre
+• Fast Public Broadband – a big thanks to Ailsa for making The Stove the first business in the town centre with fibre-optic broadband.

-• Space for screenprinting – we’re supporting Upland and Maklab in trying to start a facility at Maklabs premises on the High Street
+• Space for Screenprinting – we are supporting Upland and Maklab in their efforts to establish a facility at Maklab’s premises on the High Street.

-• Classes in IT and Film Editing – our digital making suite will be taking bookings soon…watch this space
+• Classes in IT and Film Editing – our digital making suite will soon be taking bookings, so watch this space.

-• Support for research projects into Environmental Issues – Stove was the base for the recent Environmental Art Festival Scotland and watch out for ArtCOP Scotland @ The Stove in early December
+• Support for Research Projects into Environmental Issues – The Stove was the base for the recent Environmental Art Festival Scotland.
+Stay tuned for ArtCOP Scotland @ The Stove in early December.

-• More for young people in the town – the Young Stove continues to flourish and is integrated into just about everything we now do
+• More for Young People in the Town – The Young Stove continues to flourish and is now integrated into nearly everything we do.

-• Be part of making Dumfries better – The Stove continues to be a place that people come to debate and take positive action for the town…we are taking an active part in the current debate about the Whitesands and there is exciting news coming up about major improvements to the High Street.
+• Be Part of Making Dumfries Better – The Stove remains a space for people to come together, debate, and take positive action for the town.
+We are actively involved in discussions about the Whitesands and have exciting news about significant improvements to the High Street.

 'Not to Be Sold Separately' an exhibition by Young Stove